Rose Vincent: Biography

 She taught at Dreux and Chartres (1940–43), while engaging in the Resistance, within the network "Defense de la France".
-She entered clandestinity from 1943, and collaborated in particular with the Cahiers de Défense de la France.
+In 1943 she went into hiding and worked in particular with the Cahiers de Défense de la France.

-After the Liberation, she worked on the daily newspaper France-Soir, which grew out of the clandestine newspaper Défense de la France and worked to the creation of the magazine France et Monde.
+After the Liberation, she worked on the daily newspaper France-Soir, which grew out of the clandestine newspaper Défense de la France and worked on the creation of the magazine France et Monde.
 In 1951, she joined the editorial office of the women's weekly Elle, where she led the "Parents-enfants" section until 1973.
 At the same time, she became editor-in-chief of Votre Enfant (1954-1958) and Femina Pratique (1957).

-In 1958, Rose Vincent founded the monthly Femme Pratique, of which she was the director and editor-in-chief until 1972.
+In 1958, Vincent founded the monthly Femme Pratique, of which she was the director and editor-in-chief until 1972.

 She also published several books on the education of children.

 She worked at promoting the cause of women's emancipation.

-She moved to India (1972–1976) and the Netherlands (1979–1982) with her husband, Ambassador of France, and began a career as a writer.
+She moved to India (1972–1976) and the Netherlands (1979–1982) with her husband, the Ambassador of France, and began a career as a writer.

 In 1976, she participated in the launch of the daily J'informe, established by Joseph Fontanet.

 After her return to France, she published several historical works and novels, which won her many prizes, including the prix Maurice Genevoix.

 In the last years of her life, she stayed mainly in Uzès (Gard), where she wrote her last works and devoted time to the restoration of the Mas de Mayac (Inventaire supplémentaire des monuments historiques).